dworthen/scf/README.md

 ```

 Running `scf ./templates/react-component ./src/components` within the project root will prompt the user for a component name and then use that name to create `./src/components/COMPONENT_NAME.jsx`.
 This example demonstrates using handlebars for file naming as well as file contents.
 Handlebars can be used anywhere in the file path for dynamically naming directories or files.

+This example also demonstrates scaffolding content from local templates.
+The templates directory could be tracked with source control allowing all devs on a team to scaffold out new files using the same templates.

 Be sure to view the full list of [built in handlebar helpers](https://github.com/mailgun/raymond?tab=readme-ov-file#built-in-helpers) made available by mailgun/raymond.